Margaret Kuenne Harlow: Personal life

-While working with Harry Harlow at the University in Wisconsin, the two gradually developed affections for each other, and married on 3 February 1948 in Anamosa, Iowa.
+While working with Harry Harlow at the University in Wisconsin, the two gradually developed affections for each other, and married on February 3, 1948 in Anamosa, Iowa.
 They kept the marriage quiet in hopes of evading the university's nepotism policies, but the administration eventually found out, and Margaret was forced to step down from her professorship (though the Harlows managed to circumvent university policy by employing her as a project associate in Harry's primate lab).

-Though her family had always called her "Margaret", Harry called her "Peggy."
+Though her family had always called her "Margaret", Harry called her "Peggy".
 They had two children together; their daughter Pamela was born in 1950, and their son Jonathan in 1953.
 The family lived in a house that was close to both the university and the zoo.

 In 1967, Margaret was diagnosed with breast cancer.
 She continued to work for several more years, citing a desire to teach as a full professor as a driving force, but regretted that she likely would not see the results of her nuclear family monkey studies.
-She died on 11 August 1971.
+She died on August 11, 1971, and was buried at Forest Hill Cemetery in Madison, Wisconsin.
+Harlow was buried alongside her after his death in 1981.